Samsung/tizen-docs/docs/application/native/guides/app-management/widget-viewer.md

     </privileges>
     ```

-2. To use the functions of the widget viewer API, include the `<widget_viewer_evas.h>` header file in your application:
+2. To use the functions of the Widget Viewer API, include the `<widget_viewer_evas.h>` header file in your application:

     ```
     #include <widget_viewer_evas.h>